Sebastien2/assignment-2-767835/assignment-2-767835/assignment-2-767835-master/reports/Report-global.md

 ** Stream ingestion **

 The stream ingestion was implemented on GCP, with MongoDB and RabbitMQ running as services on a cluster.
 It can also be run locally by changing the ports and IPs of both services accordingly.
+There are 2 profiles defined: Alice and Bob.

+** Global model implementation **

+The main implementation aimed at a whole platform on Kubernetes with all the services described in the top schema.
+This implementation is not fully working however due to lack of time.
+The services can be deployed on Google Cloud Paltform, they are running and communicationg with one another correctly (hello_world requests have been successful).
+However, all the useful requests are not working: many errors are left, and prevent any use of the services.
+This implementation uses the following folders:
+- code/kubernetes (except code/kubernetes/partial-pieces): contains the configuration files for all the services.
+The replicas are set to 1 for testing.
+For deployment, they should be set to at least 3.
+- code/mysimbdp-batch-ingest-manager: contains the files to create the Docker image for this service
+- code/mysimbdp-coredms: contains the files to create the Docker image for this service
+- code/mysimbdp-data-broker: contains the files to create the Docker image for this service
+- code/mysimbdp-stream-ingest-manager: contains the files to create the Docker image for this service

+In order to run the services:
+- ./code/gcloud_config.sh : creates a cluster on GCP, and configures it as the default cluster
+- ./code/docker_building.sh: creates all the docker images, and stores them on gcr.io
+- ./code/kubernetes/start.sh: starts all deployments and services
+- ./code/kubernetes/end.sh: stops all deployments and services.
+Warning: the cluster must be removed afterwards.

+A hello_world request can be performed with curl: curl [external_IP of coredms-service]/hello_world.
+Sadly, most other requests do not work.